-Laura Lynne is inspired by the heavy dose of nature she had growing up in Wisconsin, the study of yoga teaching, mythology, and fairy tales.
+Laura Lynne is inspired by the immersion in nature she had growing up in Wisconsin, the study of yoga teaching, mythology, and fairy tales.
 When she first moved to Illinois in 2008, Laura had studied yoga teacher training in hopes of becoming an instructor.
 “I loved it, but I’m just not very flexible” she says.
 However, her yoga teacher training heavily influences her artwork now.

 “I’ve learned that meditation and yoga are critical tools, not only help me to be physically comfortable in the studio for hours, but also to help my creativity.
 It has helped to sharpen my intuition which I use when doing commission work and making decisions in my art.
 One of my commission clients wanted butterflies in her piece, which I didn’t know at the time is a symbol for the loss of a child.
 They had found out that they were going to lose another child and I had unknowingly put another butterfly in the artwork.
 She loved it and felt an extra connection to the piece.”